 Alchemical Engine (Potions)

 The device is powered by alchemical powers.
 A single potion can provide fuel units according to the below table.
+An alchemical engine cannot use temporary potions (such as those made by the Inurement Alchemist feature).

 Rarity Fuel Units